gperdrizet/bartleby/README.md

 pip install bitsandbytes
 ```

-#### Dependencies: Kepler GPUs (CUDA 11.4)
+#### Dependencies, option B: Kepler GPUs (CUDA 11.4)

-Main difference here is that we need to be very careful about versioning - some newer versions of things like torch will cause problems for the older card.
-We also need to build bitsandbytes from source correctly so that it plays nice with everything else.
+Main difference here is extreme caution in regard to versioning versioning - newer versions of things like torch will cause problems for older cards.
+The correct version of bitsandbytes must be built from source correctly so that it plays nice with everything else.

-First, install requierments.txt in the virtual environment created above:
+First, install *requierments.txt* in the virtual environment created above:

 ```text
 pip install -r requirements.txt
 ```

-Then, clone, build and install bitsandbytes 0.42.0 It does not matter where you put the bitsandbytes directory, as long as you run the install command from bartleby's activated virtual environment.
+Then, clone, build and install bitsandbytes 0.42.0.
+It does not matter where you put the bitsandbytes directory, so long as you run the install command from bartleby's activated virtual environment.

 Yes, CUDA_VERSION=117 is correct.